vroulet/ilqc/README.md

 ``conda env create -f ilqc.yml``
 Activate the environment, using
 ``conda activate ilqc``
-and install pytorch (see https://pytorch.org/ to find the adequate command line for your OS); for example on mac, do ``conda install pytorch -c pytorch``.
+and install pytorch (see https://pytorch.org/ to find the adequate command line for your OS); for example on a mac, do ``conda install pytorch -c pytorch``.

 ## Case example